heikkivihersalo/kotisivu-block-theme/README.md

 ## Get Started

+You can use the theme just by downloading it and uploading it to your WordPress site.
+Some customizations can be done directly to theme.json.

-Theme uses yarn as a package manager.
-You can get started simply by running `yarn` command on your preferred editor.
+To start developing or customizing for example new blocks, you can get started simply by running `yarn` command on your preferred editor.
 Then you can build files with `yarn build` or start development session `yarn start`.
+While developing your site, [Local](https://localwp.com/) works really well.

 ### Get node_modules